Ingrid Beazley: Life and work

 Beazley worked at a number of schools in Singapore and the United Kingdom.
 Later she was based in the education department at Dulwich Picture Gallery, where she promoted the use of technology.
 She established an associated community-run blog-based online magazine, Dulwich OnView, and contributed and edited articles.
 Beazley was also Chairman of the Friends of Dulwich Picture Gallery from 2005 to 2008 and in total won nine national and international awards for her work at the gallery.

 In 2012, the street artist Stik collaborated with Beazley through Dulwich Picture Gallery to recreate Old Master pictures displayed in the gallery using his own street art style on the streets of Dulwich.
 In 2013, Beazley then established Dulwich Outdoor Gallery, a distributed set of street art in Dulwich by international street artists (including Conor Harrington, MadC, Mear One, Thierry Noir, Nunca, Phlegm, Reka One, Remi Rough and System, and ROA), with works based on traditional Baroque paintings in Dulwich Picture Gallery.
+One on her own house by Stik was based on the 1772 painting Elizabeth and Mary Linley by Thomas Gainsborough.

 Beazley authored a related book on street art, Street Art, Fine Art.
 She also worked with Google's Street Art project.

-In 2020, Martin Aveling established the 'Ingrid Beazley Award' in her memory.
+In 2020, Martin Aveling established the Ingrid Beazley Award in her memory.
 The award comprises a £5,000 grant designed to support wildlife conservation, stimulate creativity and support people suffering with eco-anxiety.
-It is awarded to the winner of the 'Human Impact' category (open to artists 16 - 22 years) at the David Shepherd Wildlife Foundation's 'Wildlife Artist of the Year' competition.
+It is awarded to the winner of the 'Human Impact' category (open to artists aged 16–22 years) at the David Shepherd Wildlife Foundation's 'Wildlife Artist of the Year' competition.